tumble-weed/msg-gan-v1/README.md

+__TODO__:
+- even patch sizes seem to be presenting problems for patch sampling and then reconstruction.
+The required number of patches for reconstruction is an odd number that means that the number of patches to ignore is not going to be symmetric ( for e.g. for a 32x56 image, 29x53 patches of size 4x4 are required, but ignoring symmetrically leads to 28x52)

 # **Please note that this is not the repo for the MSG-GAN research paper.
 Please head over to the [msg-stylegan-tf](https://github.com/akanimax/msg-stylegan-tf) repository for the official code and trained models for the [MSG-GAN](https://arxiv.org/abs/1903.06048) paper.

 # MSG-GAN